iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 the relevant unit, an underscore plus one of {``hh``, ``tu``} will indicate the level of aggregation.

-Time unit identifier always appear before unit identifiers (e.g., ``arbeitsl_geld_2_m_hh``).
+Time unit identifiers always appear before unit identifiers (e.g., ``arbeitsl_geld_2_m_hh``).